How I came to say “FUCK” on Christian Radio

 I slotted tracks for a year or so before being promoted to the “producer” of the “Alternative” format.
 This was just as the grunge era was taking off, so being involved in music at this time was an amazing thing.
 On half of the nights of the week, I spun in the local “alternative” nightclub, Gumby’s, which was also an amazing thing.
 I got paid in beer.

 I went to CMJ, got in a fight with G.G.
-Allin (about two months before his death), drank a whole bottle of Jack Daniel’s with David Yow of The Jesus Lizard, interviewed lots of artists, and picked up a whole shoebox of phone numbers (which were never called).
+Allin (obviously before his death), drank a whole bottle of Jack Daniel’s with David Yow of The Jesus Lizard, interviewed lots of artists, and picked up a whole shoebox of phone numbers (which were never called).

 I loved this gig.
 I’d probably do it today if there were any money in it.
 Which there wasn’t.